drips-network/docs/docs/drips-v2-features.md

 Drips v2 also introduces a new, more flexible model for user identity that provides additional options for app developers around how end-user accounts are created and managed in Drips.

+### Streams and Splits Work Together Natively

+In Drips, when one user streams funds to another, the recipient can set up a Splits configuration to automatically and continuously share a portion of all incoming funds streamed to them with whomever they wish.